Why Is The Price Of Gold So Important ?

 What Drives The Price Of Gold?

-What you may or may not know, is that the global price of gold actually dictates the economies of most major nations.
-That’s because governments and central banks consider gold to be their major financial asset.
-The bonus with using gold compared to other commodities, is that it lasts.
+What you may not know is that the global price of gold actually dictates the economies of most major nations.
+Governments and central banks consider gold to be their major financial asset, largely because it’s a durable and timeless commodity.

 The Future Of Gold